ugcs/ugcs-java-sdk/ucs-telemetry-tool/README.md

 Application creates one or more files, separated by flights.
 Time between flights given with -t <seconds> or --tolerance <seconds> argument.
 If you want to see certain fields in .csv file, you have to run application with -l <fileName> or --fields <fileName> parameter.

 Fields file represents list of fields, placed on a separate line of its.
+The order of fields determines order of columns in .csv file.
 Example of the fields file:
 ```
 fc:latitude
 fc:longitude